-- (a) A track utilisation plan is to be prepared by the Terminal Manager which will identify planned occupancy of the terminal. (b) The Terminal Manager will use reasonable endeavours to ensure that the track utilisation - b) The Terminal Manager will use reasonable endeavours to ensure that the track utilisation plan is: - (i) accurate with respect to all information known by the Terminal Manager at the time of its preparation; and - (ii) consistent with each Access Holder's Timetable. - (c) The Access Holder will provide the following details upon request by the Terminal Manager to allow preparation of the track utilisation plan: - (i) arrival and departure times; - (ii) track lengths requirement;
+- (a) A track utilisation plan is to be prepared by the Terminal Manager which will identify planned occupancy of the terminal. - (b) The Terminal Manager will use reasonable endeavours to ensure that the track utilisation plan is: - (i) accurate with respect to all information known by the Terminal Manager at the time of its preparation; and - (ii) consistent with each Access Holder's Timetable. - (c) The Access Holder will provide the following details upon request by the Terminal Manager to allow preparation of the track utilisation plan: - (i) arrival and departure times; - (ii) track lengths requirement;